Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Lie theory of two-faced independences

 Besides translucidation and restrictions of translucent words and incomplete words on random variables, it will be convenient to consider the same operations on incomplete bipartitions.
-Pick an incomplete bipartition and a subset $P$ of blocks of $\pi \cup \{[t]_0\}$, then $\restriction{\pi}{P}$ is the restriction of $\pi$ to $P$ (this includes re-indexing) and $\translucidation{\pi}{P}$ is the incomplete bipartition obtained from $\pi$ by turning off all blocks in $\pi\setminus P$.
+Let~$t$ be a translucent word and $\pi \in \BPc( t )$ an incomplete bipartition.
+For a subset of blocks of $P \subset \pi \cup \{[t]_0\}$, $\restriction{\pi}{P}$ is the restriction of $\pi$ to $P$ (this includes re-indexing) and $\translucidation{\pi}{P}$ is the incomplete bipartition obtained from $\pi$ by turning translucent all blocks in $\pi\setminus P$.
 One has